kalyaninagaraj/NFHS5/README.md

-# Tutorial-style Jupyter Notebooks to read and store NFHS-5 data (district-level summaries only) from official pdf documents.
+# Read and store NFHS-5 data (district-level summaries only) from official pdf documents
 I wrote these tutorial-style notebooks when I was learning to use the fitz and PyPDF2 packages in Python for reading text from PDFs.

 1. Step 1: [Download State and District-level PDFs](https://nbviewer.org/github/kalyaninagaraj/NFHS5/blob/main/DownloadPDFs.ipynb)